zella0/higher_order_chkpt/README.md

   ```javascript
   npm install
   ```

+You may see some warnings during this process, it's safe to ignore these particular warnings.

 ### 3 of 6: Run Tests
 After all packages have been downloaded, type the following command to run your tests: